Phala-Network/index-contract/README.md

 - Handler

     Proxy contract deployed on every source chain that we supported.
 Handler contract contains a task queue that only whitelisted workers can claim(consume) task from it.
+Solidity version implementation can be found [here](https://github.com/Phala-Network/index-solidity)

 - Worker

     An account used to temporary hold user assets and send transaction to blockchain.
-Worker accounts are pre-derived inside Phat contract, those key will never reveal for the outside.
+Worker accounts are pre-derived inside Phat contract, those key will never reveal for the outside

 ## Prepare environment